 - Create custom agent roles (Enterprise plan only)

 Administrators are responsible for designing and implementing the ticket workflow.
-They add end users, agents, and other administrators; define the business rules (automations, triggers, views, etc.); and customize and extend Zendesk Support.
-Where an agent's primary function is to interact with end users and resolve support requests, administrators may do that as well as set up and manage the workflow.
+They add customers, agents, and other administrators; define the business rules (automations, triggers, views, etc.); and customize and extend Zendesk Support.
+Where an agent's primary function is to interact with customers and resolve support requests, administrators may do that as well as set up and manage the workflow.

 Administrators can do all of the actions that agents can do.